 Our membership register is currently closed due to Executive Council Elections.
 The register will re-open following our Annual General Meeting on 12 December 2023.

 There are many ways you can become involved and contribute to the work the PHANZ does.
 One of the best ways, of course, is to join us.

 Memberships are individual and costs are kept low and tailored to income.
-However, if you choose not to become a member you are still welcome to contribute to our various activities such as special interest groups and policy committees.
-You can find out more about these below.
+However, if you choose not to become a member you are still welcome to contribute to our various activities such as special interest groups and policy committees based on your expertise.
+You can find out more about these activities below.

-The PHA is always busy influencing public policy through the submission process; reviewing its own policy statements; or working on individual issues via special interest groups.
+The PHANZ is always busy influencing public policy through the submission process; reviewing its own policy statements; or working on individual issues via special interest groups.

+We have one actively working at the moment on Institutional Racism.
 Or you may be interested in forming your own special interest group.
 If so, please get in touch.
 We can help you to start a group or put you in touch with other like-minded members.

-The PHA keeps a detailed list of all the public health related submission opportunities happening in coming months and we make submissions on those we deem most important.
+The PHANZ keeps a detailed list of all the public health related submission opportunities happening in coming months that we share via our monthly pānui and we make submissions on those we deem most important.

-Please get in touch with us at email@example.com if you interested in making a submission on an issue that is important to you or if need some support or advice on how to go about it.
-We are keen to help you.
+Please get in touch with us at email@example.com if you are interested in making a submission on an issue that is important to you or if you need some support or advice on how to go about it.